ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 In the above scenario we only have $$1$$ parameter, $$w$$, and we want to minimize the cost function $$J(w)$$.
 The intuition is that the sign of the gradient points us to the direction we have to move in order to minimize $$J$$.
 Imagine that we have many parameters, then we are navigating inside a $$D-$$dimensional space.
 But since it's easier to visualize with $$D=1$$ or $$D=2$$, most people use the above image as an example (or a 2D version of it).

-Although the post is not about gradient descent per se, let's just take on a really simple example.
+Although the post is not about implemeting gradient descent per se, let's just take on a really simple example.

 {% highlight mathematica %}
 {% raw %}